-Rhine Falls have formed in the upper reaches of Rhine, shortly after the river has left Untersee.
-Here Rhine is already a large river which could suitable for farly large ships, some 80 – 120 m wide.
+Rhine Falls have formed in the upper reaches of the Rhine, shortly after the river has left Untersee.
+Here the Rhine is already a large river that could be suitable for fairly large ships, some 80 – 120 m wide.

 Maximum flow has been registered in 1965 – 1 250 m³/s but the lowest flow – 95 m³/s – in 1921.

-Only one waterfall in the mainland Europe is more powerful – Sarpsfossen in Norway which has 577 m³/s medium annual flow.
-Unfortunately this once spectacular waterfall is disfigured by hydropowerplant now.
+Only one waterfall in mainland Europe is more powerful – Sarpsfossen in Norway which has 577 m³/s medium annual flow.
+Unfortunately, this once spectacular waterfall is disfigured by hydropower plants now.

-Rhine Falls have formed in a sharp bend of Rhine, thus providing many impressive views on the falls.
+Rhine Falls have formed in a sharp bend of the Rhine, thus providing many impressive views of the falls.

 Main falls have several steps over the distance of some 100 – 120 m, but by far the largest one is the last one.
-Total height of these steps is around 23 m.
+The total height of these steps is around 23 m.

 In the middle of the falls are towering two interesting rocks – islands.
-One can be visited by boat and ascended to look on the fall in both sides of it.
-Another island has hole in it – it is a kind of natural arch.
+One can be visited by boat and ascended to look at the fall on both sides of it.
+Another island has a hole in it – it is a kind of natural arch.
 At high water one can only wonder how these islands can persist in the endless, powerful stream.

 Below the falls Rhine is up to 13 m deep.